 Continue to work on the recycling strategy including improvements to separation of recyclables, disposal of hazardous waste, home composting and periodic opportunities for disposal of items not normally accepted at the transfer station.

-Evaluate the need for a solid waste ordinance, which might include penalties for illegal dumping.

-Continue to seek opportunities to cooperate with Wayne and other communities for a regional solution to disposal of solid waste, demolition materials, white metal goods, stumps and tires.
+Continue to seek opportunities to cooperate with Wayne, Fayette, and other communities for a regional solution to disposal of solid waste, demolition materials, white metal goods, stumps and tires.

 Investigate the feasibility of turning some solid waste activities over to the private sector.

-5.6.
-Develop and/or maintain clear written operating procedures and responsibilities for town boards and committees to facilitate effective decision-making and public involvement.

-Have a written job description provided by the Select Board or Town Manager for each board or committee.

-Review each of the town's ordinances and regulations.
-Repeal unnecessary ordinances and update outdated ordinances.

-Require that each board periodically review its administrative processes to assure predictable times and cost-effective decision-making.

 5.7.
 Continue to consider the establishment of a town and regional Public Works Department